tensorpack/tensorpack/docs/tutorial/symbolic.md

 Using the tensorpack implementations, you can also benefit from `argscope` and `LinearWrap` to simplify the code.

-Note that these layers were written because there are no other alternatives back at that time.
+Note that these layers were written because there were no other alternatives back at that time.
 In the future we may shift the implementation to `tf.layers` because they will be better maintained.

 ### argscope and LinearWrap